How are hospitals dealing with climate change? – DW – 10/15/2024

 Making sure hospitals can still operate in climate-linked extreme weather events isn't enough — the health care sector has to deal with its own emissions too, said WRI India's Concessao.

-"If built in a climate-resilient manner, hospitals can not only enhance health care service delivery and positively impact patient and staff well-being, but also contribute to ambitious climate change mitigation targets," wrote Concessao.
+"If built in a climate-resilient manner, hospitals can not only enhance health care service delivery and positively impact patient and staff well-being, but also contribute to ambitious climate change mitigation targets," Concessao wrote.